 The winery in California's Sonoma Valley (North Coast region) was founded in 1906 under the name "Pagani Brothers Winery".
 The run-down business was taken over in 1970 by Martin Lee (now deceased), his son-in-law John Sheela and his two sons Marty and Mike.
 It was named "Kenwood Winery" after the nearby town.
 The "family association" caused a real revolution and caused a sensation with the wines.
 The winery was bought in 1998 by the famous sparkling wine house Korbel (Gary Heck), both companies then became the property of the beer company Anheuser-Busch in 2002.
 The vineyards cover 112 hectares of vineyards with the white wine varieties Chardonnay, Chenin Blanc, French Colombard, Gewürztraminer and Sauvignon Blanc, as well as the red wine varieties Cabernet Franc, Cabernet Sauvignon, Carignan Noir, Merlot, Pinot Noir, Syrah and Zinfandel.

-Varietals (grape varietal wines) are mainly produced.
-The wines are available in six lines: "Vintage" (lower price segment), "Sonoma Series" (Varietals from Sonoma County), "Yulupa" (especially for restaurants), "Reserve" (Single Vineyards), "Jack London" and "Artist Series ”produced.
-The "Jack London" line uses grapes from the former "Beauty Ranch" of the famous writer Jack Londons (1876-1916) at Glen Ellen.
-The management of this ranch was (besides writing) his main occupation from 1911 until the death of Jack London.
-Vines are cultivated on the ranch today.
-Kenwood buys grapes from there and presses the three varietals Cabernet Sauvignon, Merlot and Zinfandel.
+Varietals (varietal wines) are produced in particular.
+The wines are produced in six lines: "Vintage" (lower price segment), "Sonoma Series" (Varietals from Sonoma County), "Yulupa" (especially for restaurants), "Reserve" (Single Vineyards), "Jack London" and "Artist Series".
+For the "Jack London" line, grapes are used that come from the former "Beauty Ranch" of the famous writer Jack London (1876-1916) near Glen Ellen.
+The cultivation of this ranch was (besides writing) his main occupation from 1911 until the death of Jack London.
+Today vines are cultivated on the ranch.
+Kenwood buys grapes from there and presses the three pure varietals Cabernet Sauvignon, Merlot and Zinfandel.